-Ex-Victoria’s Secret Angel Alessandra Ambrosio Shows Skin In String Bikini: ‘Enjoy The View’
+Ex-Victoria's Secret Angel Alessandra Ambrosio Shows Some Skin In String Bikini: 'Enjoy The View'

 "Most beautiful angel in the world," one person wrote.

-“NEARLY 40 YEARS OLD AND BETTER THAN EVER FOREVER MUSE,” another commented of the 39-year-old in all caps of the alongside three fire emoji and two heart eye faces.
+"NEARLY 40 YEARS OLD AND BETTER THAN EVER FOREVER MUSE," gushed another of the 39-year-old, alongside three fire emoji and two heart-eye faces.

-“So gorgeous,” a third person wrote with two red hearts.
+"So gorgeous," a third person added with two red hearts.

-The upload got a lot of attention, attracting more than 560-comments and over 101,000 likes.
+The upload got a lot of attention, attracting more than 560 comments and over 101,000 likes.

-It followed another recent sizzling bikini upload from the supermodel in which she gathered together her girlfriends for a fun snap.
+It followed another recent sizzling bikini upload from the supermodel in which she gathered her girlfriends for a fun snap.
 Alessandra and her friends lay back in the ocean and spread their legs, connecting their ankles to create a star.